Contourdynamics/smartcommunication/README.md

         3- Announcements

         4- Surveys

+    2- Packages
+        1- Promotional Packages
+        2- Packages Designers
+        3- Bundle Packages

+These all Services will be designed in CMS by Customers for the business aspects, and every service workflow will be designed by Administrator of system.

+CALLCENTER ACD SERVICE:

 Communication management system has three roles for the users which operates in different business aspects explained as follow: